 Five Things a Logo Designer Should Understand

 I have finally decided to expand my food business and thought about investing a bit on branding.
-I asked my husband about his insights on this and he told me that in order for my product to be recognized, one essential step that I should take is to create a logo for my business.
+I asked my husband about his insights on this and he told me that in order for my product to be recognised, one essential step that I should take is to create a logo for my business.
 According to him, having a logo means establishing an identity through which my products would be known for.

 He advised me to go online as there’s surely a lot of experts willing to help me with the logo, and true enough a good number responded to my post.
 From the list, I decided to hire one which offered the most reasonable price.
 I explained to him what my business was all about and the logo concept which I wished to have.
 I was so happy with the design that I asked the specialist about how he came up with the design and from my perspective.